ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 > RIR: Risk-Informed Response

 🧑‍🏫 The RIR platform is a situational awareness platform to monitor health, child protection, nutrition, water, sanitation, hygiene, and education in a geographic region.
-This section will explain how the RIR platform works so that you can fully understand the platform and the information you can obtain from it.
+This section will explain how the RIR platform works to fully understand the platform and the information you can obtain from it.

 ## Working with this documentation